Ard-al-Moharbeen necropolis: Cemetery features

-The Ard-al-Moharbeen necropolis is the largest cemetery discovered in Gaza and 135 graves have been identified.
+The Ard-al-Moharbeen necropolis is the largest cemetery discovered in Gaza and 135 graves have been identified in an area of 4000 m2.
+The tombs themselves were typically made from stone or mudbrick, and one contained painted plaster.
+Others were built with a pitched roof creating a gable effect.
 Most of the graves still contained human remains.
 Some of the graves contained objects buried with the dead (grave goods); the objects include clay pots, perfume bottles, and some skeletons were found with coins in their mouths.
-The latter was a Greco-Roman practice and was intended to secure the deceased's entry to the underworld.
+The latter was a Greco-Roman practice referred to as "Charon's obol" and was intended to pay the ferryman Charon for deceased's entry to the underworld.
+The grave goods provided evidence of Gaza's trade connections as they were produced in the Mediterranean and Nabataea.

 Amongst the burials were two lead sarcophagi, the first to be discovered in Gaza.
+They date to the 2nd or 3rd centuries AD, and likely belonged to wealthier people than others buried in the necropolis.
 One of the sarcophagi was taken to Qasr al-Basha, a museum in Gaza, for display to the public.
 It is thought that some of the burials are of high-status Roman officials.
-The burials are thought to date from the 1st century BC to the 2nd century AD.
+According to Elter, the burials are thought to date from the 1st century AD to the 3rd century AD.
+(Note: Preliminary interpretations in 2023 suggested a range of 1st century BC to 2nd century AD.)
+Several burials were looted during the 8th and 9th centuries.